sangwani-coder/lipila-fullstack-flask/README.md

 Debug mode shows an interactive debugger whenever a page raises an exception, and restarts the server whenever you make changes to the code.

 **$ flask --app skoolpay --debug run**

+## MTN API
+In order to use the MTN momo API you must signup for the service at [momodeveloper](https://momodeveloper.mtn.com) After creating an account you should subscribe to the collections product.
+Checkout my tutorial on how to use the mtn momo api on [medium]()

 ### contributors
 Sangwani Peter Zyambo zyambo@icloud.com